Best LLM for Data Extraction (2026)

 For production extraction pipelines where downstream systems depend on consistent output structure, this reliability difference is worth the higher cost.

-View OpenAI API docs →
+View OpenAI API pricing →

-2. Claude Sonnet 4.6 — Best for complex, ambiguous documents
+2. Claude Sonnet 5 — Best for complex, ambiguous documents

 Provider: Anthropic

-Cost: $3.00 / 1M input tokens · $15.00 / 1M output tokens
+Cost: $2.00 / 1M input tokens · $10.00 / 1M output tokens

 Best for: Extraction from messy, inconsistent, or highly varied documents

-Claude Sonnet 4.6 is the better choice when source documents are irregular.
+Claude Sonnet 5 is the better choice when source documents are irregular.
 Contracts with non-standard clause structures, invoices from multiple countries with different formatting conventions, research papers with inconsistent citation styles — these require reasoning about document structure, not just pattern matching.

 Claude's strength in following complex instructions also helps with multi-stage extraction: first extract all dates, then normalise them to ISO 8601, then identify which is the execution date vs the effective date.
-This kind of conditional extraction logic works more reliably with Claude than with GPT-4o.
+This kind of conditional extraction logic works more reliably with Claude than with GPT-5.6.

-View Anthropic API docs →
+View Claude API pricing →

 Provider: OpenAI

-Cost: $0.15 / 1M input tokens · $0.60 / 1M output tokens
+Cost: $0.20 / 1M input tokens · $1.20 / 1M output tokens

 Best for: Bulk extraction from standardised, well-structured documents